easystats/circus/README.md

 ## How to use it

-You can use it in your `testthat` block by directly calling the models However, for it to work on **travis**, it is easier to directly downloading them from github:
+You can use the package in your `testthat` block by directly calling the models.
+However, for it to work on **travis**, it is easier to directly download them from github:

 ``` r
 test_that("my_function_works", {